top of page

 Jane

 I usually never answer my phone that early on a Monday morning, especially before having my first ritualistic cup of coffee.
-My nephew Amber was calling to tell me about her morning and how she had been "a ripping and a running"doing errands and had gotten a Mother's Day card to mail to her mother Jane.
-Of all of our family, Amber is the one most like my mother.
+My nephew Amber was calling to tell me about her morning and how she had been "a ripping and a running"doing errands and had gotten a Mother's Day card to mail to her mother, Jane.
+Amber is the one of our family most like my mother.
 She has all of her mannerisms and loves some good gossip.
-She told me how grateful she is that both of her parents are still alive.
-"Janie Belle,"is from Ville Platte and in her day was quite a sexy woman.
-Even after having my 5 nephews including one set of identical twins, the girl kept her figure.
+She told me how grateful she was for her parents' existence.
+"Janie Belle "is from Ville Platte and, in her day, was quite a sexy woman.
+The girl kept her figure even after having my five nephews including one set of identical twins.

 Mattie Rae